|Tim Roufs||extended search|

 The first time you tell her, you want to tell her way ahead of time, and maybe she'll try to better herself.
 But if she can't better herself, if some of her ways are still bothering you, you express why.
 That's your own private affair.
 That's your own private discussion in marriage.
 You don't, you generally don't, announce your complaints to anybody.
 Well then, maybe she'll see your point, and if there's any reason, a reason that's good to her, she will most generally agree with you.

-And she will agree with you by this custom, and you just take off for separation.
+And if she will agree with you by this custom,

 When a couple gets separated like that, if they have a good personal,(64) the people will say, "Well, that's too bad."
 They always were in hopes that these two would get along.
 They were sorry to see that separation, and that's about all they could say.
 But then, again, on the other side of it, the teenagers -- your friends -- most generally have something more to say.
 When your friends say their side, if they find any faults about the woman, they use that.
 But most generally, people'll say, "Well, you couldn't blame him and you couldn't blame her.
 He's just as bad.
 It takes two to fight all the time.
 One can't fight alone."
 And your grown-ups(65) have something like that to say too.